8th Lancashire Artillery Volunteers: Territorial Force

-World War I
+First World War

 Mobilisation

 The West Lancashire Division had just begun its annual training when war broke out on 4 August 1914 and the units immediately returned to their peacetime HQs to mobilise.
 The men of the East Lancashire Division similarly gathered, and were billeted close to their HQs.
 The TF was intended for home service, but on 10 August its units were invited to volunteer for overseas service.
 The East Lancashire Division, having volunteered en masse, moved into camps for battle training on 20 August.
 On 15 August 1914, the War Office (WO) issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 Then on 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.

 On 5 September the East Lancashire Division was ordered to Egypt to relieve the Regular Army garrison there for service on the Western Front.
 It was the first TF division to go overseas, and embarked on 10 September, leaving behind the 1/2nd Lancashire Heavy Bty, which joined the 2nd East Lancashire Division that was being assembled.
 Similarly, the West Lancashire Division sent most of its infantry units to the Western Front between November 1914 and April 1915, when the 1/1st Lancashire Hvy Bty joined the 2nd West Lancashire Division.